aritrabiswas2004/devops-with-kubernetes/README.md

 #### 2025

 > [!NOTE]
 > I changed my GitHub username halfway through this course from `Repositoir` to `aritrabiswas2004`.
-GitHub automatically redirects to the correct repository/commit/release even
+GitHub automatically redirects to the correct repository/commit/release
-> on the old username but
+> that uses the old username but
-> if there is any error or 404 Not Found status, you may have to manually correct the username in the URL bar.
+> if there is any error or 404 Not Found status, you may have to manually correct the username in the URL.
 >
 > The links to the releases in this README file are correct and you can always rely on them.